The Riveting History of SEO: From the '90s to Today

 then your organic traffic should return or even improve during the next update.
 For this reason, you've got to keep the long-term results in perspective.
 Sometimes you'll see quick wins, but annual performance is often more accurate than monthly metrics.

 These algorithm fluctuations are one reason companies like Rellify are so important.
-With a state-of-the-art custom Relliverse™ from Rellify, you can employ AI-assisted machine learning to crawl and cluster industry-specific data to find what's already resonating with your target audience.
-So regardless of the next chapter of SEO, you can be confident your content marketing efforts deliver strong results.
-Be sure to reach out to a Rellify expert to learn more about how your business can get 10x the returns with 10x less effort.
+With a custom Relliverse™ from Rellify, you can employ AI-assisted machine learning to crawl and cluster industry-specific data to find what's already resonating with your target audience.